-1 lssuer Bank Dhofar 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg OM0000009205 2 identifier for private placements 01000009203 3 Governing law(s) of the instrument The Capital Securities (except for Condition on Subordination of the Capital Securities) and any non-contractual obligations arising out of or in connection with the Capital Securities will be governed by the Oman law.
+1 Issuer Bank Dhofar 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placements OM0000009205 3 Governing law(s) of the instrument The Capital Securities (except for Condition on Subordination of the Capital Securities) and any non-contractual obligations arising out of or in connection with the Capital Securities will be governed by the Oman law.
 Regulatory Treatment 4 Transitional Basel III rules Additional Tier I 5 Post-transitional Basel III rules Additional Tier I 6 Eligible at solo/ group/ group & solo Solo 7 Instrument type (types to be specified by each jurisdiction) Perpetual Tier I Capital Securities 8 Amount to be recognized in regulatory capital (currency in Mn, as of most recent reporting date) RO 40 million 9 Par Value of Instrument RO 40 million 10 Accounting Classification Equity 11 Original date of issuance 27-Dec-2023 12 Perpetual or dated Perpetual 13 Original Maturity date No maturity 14 Issuer call subject to prior supervisory approval Yes 15 Optional call date, contingent call dates and redemption amount Redeemable by the Bank at its discretion on 27 Dec 2028 or on any interest payment date thereafter subject to the prior consent of the regulatory authority and after giving suitable notice 16 Subsequent call dates, if applicable Any interest payment date occurring after 27 Dec 2028, means each 27 June and 27 December thereafter, at the option of the Bank.

-Disclosure for Main Features of regulatory capital instruments - Perpetual Tier I Capital Securities Coupons / Dividends 17 Fixed or floating dividend coupon Fixed The Bonds shall bear interest from (and including) the Issue Date to (but exclud-ing) the First Call Date at a rate of 7.0% per annum (Ini-tial Interest Rate) on the outstanding prin-cipal amount of the 18 Coupon rate & any related index Bonds.
-The Bonds shall bear interest from each Reset Date to the next Reset Date at the then prevailing Relevant 5 Year Reset Rate as defined in the Prospectus.
-Re-set date is the First Call Date and every fifth anniversary thereafter.
-19 Yes Existence of a dividend stopper Fully discretionary, partially discretionary or mandatory 20 Fully discretionary No 21 Existence of step up or other incentive to redeem 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not applicable 28 If convertible, specify instrument type convertibel into Not applicable 29 If convertibe, specify issuer of instrument it converts into Not applicable 30 Write down features Yes
+Disclosure for Main Features of regulatory capital instruments - Perpetual Tier I Capital Securities

+Coupons / Dividends 17 Fixed or floating dividend coupon Fixed 18 The Bonds shall be from (and includin the Issue Date to (the First Call Date 7.0% per annum (In Rate) on the outst. prin-cipal amount Bonds.
+The Bonds bear interest from Reset Date to the In Date at the then pin Relevant 5 Year Redefined in the Proseduce of the Interest 19 Existence of a dividend stopper Yes 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem No 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not applicable 28 If convertible, specify instrument type convertibel into Not applicable 29 If convertibe, specify issuer of instrument it converts into Not applicable 30 Write down features Yes